dclong/blog/misc/content/2020-02-26-labeling-data-for-ai.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+When you label individual images, it is better to use numerical labels
+(even though text labels are easier to understand) so that you can avoid mapping between numbers (use for training) and text labels (for human understanding) all the time.

 ## Free